 \section{The Minuscule Case}

 We retain the notation from Section~\ref{SectPeriodSpaces}.
 In particular $G$ is a reductive group, $b\in G(K_0)$, and $\{\mu\}$ is a conjugacy class of cocharacters of $G$.
-We make the following assumption on the triple $(G,b,\{\mu\})$ where $\nu\in\Hom_{K_0}(\BG_m,G)\otimes_\BZ \BQ$ is the slope quasi-cocharacter \cite[1.7]{RZ} associated with $b$ :
+Recall from \cite[1.7]{RZ} that there is a slope quasi-cocharacter $\nu\in\Hom_{K_0}(\BG_m,G)\otimes_\BZ \BQ$ associated with $b$.
+We make the following assumption on the triple $(G,b,\{\mu\})$:

 The significance of $\nu^\#=\mu^\#$ is explained by the following

 \begin{lemma} Let $\nu$ be the slope quasi-cocharacter in $\Hom_{K_0}(\BG_m,G)\otimes_{\BZ}\BQ$ associated with $b$; see \cite[1.7]{RZ}, and let $\rho:G\to\GL(V)$ be in $\Rep_{\BQ_p}\!\!\!G$.
 Then under the canonical identification $\Hom(\BG_m,\BG_m)=\BZ$ we have